sophgo/tpu-mlir/docs/developer_manual/source_en/15_qat.rst

 Tpu-mlir QAT test environment
 --------------------------------
+QAT model is targeted to SOPHGO ASIC, accuracy of the model can be verified with end to end verification program, usually it is deployed on chip.
+Within development environment, accuracy can be evaluated by tpu-mlir inference interface for convinence, sample code as following:

 Adding a cfg File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Go to the tpu-mlir/regression/eval directory and add {model_name}_qat.cfg to the qat_config subdirectory.
 For example, the contents of the resnet18_qat.cfg file are as follows: